 After spending some time flying the H111D indoor I was impressed with how stable this little drone is.
 Although it does not feature altitude hold, it is very easy to hover with minor throttle adjustments.

-According to your flight skill you can opt between “Normal” and “Expert” flight modes.
-For newbies and indoor flights I recommend normal mode.
+According to your flight skill, you can opt between “Normal” and “Expert” flight modes.
+For newbies and indoor flights, I recommend normal mode.

-The FPV transmission worked pretty well except some annoying horizontal bars when it’s in the air probably generated by the brushed motor’s electrical noise.
+The FPV transmission worked pretty well except for some annoying horizontal bars when it’s in the air probably generated by the brushed motor’s electrical noise.
 When it was on the ground I got enjoyable image quality on the transmitter screen as well as on my KDS Kylin FPV goggles.
 If you consider the transmitter’s FPV LCD too small, basically you can use with the Hubsan Q4 FPV any other 5.8G display.

 When I landed and I switched it OFF I noticed that this little toy heated up seriously.
 This is probably caused by the RX and TX modules.